Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Avoid date range validation class on other datetime fields in same entity.
 * Reselect sluggable entity before redirect after reverting to old revision.
 * Fixed typo in UI hooks provider.
+* Call filter hooks for text fields on display pages.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)